Islandora-Collaboration-Group/ISLE/docs/07_appendices/sample-it-department-request.md

 We require access to a server meeting the following [Hardware Requirements](../01_installation_host_server/hardware-requirements.md):

- * Ubuntu 18.04 LTS or CentOS 7.x running on a server or VM
+ * Ubuntu 18.04 LTS or CentOS 7.x running on a server or virtual machine
  * Minimum 2 CPU's (w/1-4 cores each)
- * Sufficient HD or attached storage to hold your collection
+ * Sufficient hard drive or attached storage to hold your collection
- * 30 - 50GB for the Server OS & overhead
+ * 30 - 50GB for the server OS and overhead
  * 16 - 32 GB of RAM

 Our team will either need root access, or a user called "islandora" that has sudo privileges.